 is the motto behind Jim Beam’s Bourbon Distillery – by far the largest, most popular and influential bourbon distiller on the trail.
 The Beam family has been in business for over 200 years and has had the largest impact on producing bourbon.
 A Beam family member can be found to have worked at every distillery in Kentucky, as well as having helped to establish many other brands!
 But what makes Jim Beam special is that they age every drop of their bourbon twice as long as the law requires.

 Located in Clermont, the Jim Beam American Stillhouse is not only one of the most picturesque distilleries but they also have the longest guided tour at 90 minutes, as well as a self-guided walking tour.

-As this is the most popular distillery, it is highly recommended to book a reservation for a tour two days in advance!
+As this is the most popular distillery on the KY Bourbon Trail, it is highly recommended to book a reservation for a tour two days in advance!
 However, Jim Beam also offers a shorter 45 minute tour called Bourbon 101 which does not currently require a reservation.